MicrosoftDocs/cpp-docs/docs/mfc/reference/styles-used-by-mfc.md

 ## Edit styles

 Edit styles apply to [CEdit Class](../../mfc/reference/cedit-class.md) objects.
 Specify a combination of styles in the `dwStyle` parameter of [CEdit::Create](../../mfc/reference/cedit-class.md#create).
+For more information about edit control styles in Windows, see [Edit Control Styles (Windows)](http://msdn.microsoft.com/library/windows/desktop/bb775464).

 |Style|Description|
 |-----------|-----------------|